jj-zhu/jj-zhu.github.io/index.md

 ---
 ![jjzhu](/images/jzhu-photo.jpg){:style="float: right;margin-right: 14px;margin-right: 7px;margin-top: 7px;width: 320px;display: block"}
 I am a research group leader at the [Weierstrass Institute for Applied Analysis and Stochastics, Berlin](https://www.wias-berlin.de/).
-My group focuses on research in state-of-the-art machine learning and optimization, in algorithm, theory, and large-scale computation.
 Prior to Berlin, I worked as a postdoctoral researcher in machine learning at the Max Planck Institute for Intelligent Systems in Tübingen, Germany.
 My Ph.D. study was in numerical optimization, at the University of Florida.
 See [here](/about/) for a short bio.
 I also write [a non-research blog here](https://jj-zhu.github.io/blog/).
 Though the frequency of updates depends on how busy I am at the moment.

+My group focuses on research in state-of-the-art machine learning and optimization, in algorithm, theory, and large-scale computation.
+Specifically, I started my research career in numerical optimization, and was interested in the robustness theory for machine learning.
+That requires us to use computational tools such as optimization algorithms w.r.t. probability distributions, which are infinite-dimensional.
+For example, in some of my previous works, I invented [robust learning algorithms that can protect against distribution shifts using pricipaled kernel methods](https://arxiv.org/pdf/2006.06981.pdf).
+Those optimization algorithms in fact have deep theorectical roots in dynamical system theory such as PDEs.
+Following that and after moving to Berlin, I now dedicate the my research to **interfacing** *large-scale computational algorithms in machine learning/optimization* with *dynamical systems theory such as (PDE) grandiet flows and optimal transport*.

 To get in touch, click the icon at the bottom of the page.

 ### News and updates
 - June 2023.
-Heiner Kremer and Yassine Nemmour gave talks on their works at the Mini-Symposiums at the SIAM Conference on Optimization 2023 in Seattle, Washington.
+Heiner Kremer and Yassine Nemmour gave talks on their works in kernel methods and DRO at the Mini-Symposiums at the SIAM Conference on Optimization 2023 in Seattle, Washington.
 - May 2023.
 Accepted paper at ICML 2023 [(link to preprint)](https://arxiv.org/abs/2305.10898): Heiner Kremer, Yassine Nemmour, Bernhard Sch ̈olkopf, and Jia-Jie Zhu.
 Estimation Beyond Data Reweighting: Kernel Method of Moments.
 - May 2023.
 A couple of new preprints available:
     - [Nonlinear Wasserstein Distributionally Robust Optimal Control](https://arxiv.org/abs/2304.07415)